helmutkemper/iotmaker.docker.builder/doc.md

 #### SetImageBuildOptionsExtraHosts

-English: Add hostname mappings at build-time.
-Use the same values as the docker client --add-host parameter.
+English: Add hostname mappings at build\-time\.
+Use the same values as the docker client \-\-add\-host parameter\.

 ```
 values: